MockingbirdME/game_md/core_rules/03 - strains.md

 **Physical Appearance:** Sapeen are bipedal, mostly hairless, creatures that range from five to six feet in height.
 Their skin is generally a tan or pink color with some families skin tone reaching almost a milk white.
 Sapeen hair ranges in color from black to white and brown to yellow to orange.

-**Origin:** The eldest of the strains created in the Second Days, Sapeen were created by Clursus, the Cleanser, who recognized the limitations of the elder strains and wished to create a more adaptive species rule on Flax.
-With the help of the Mablen Sapeen developed tribal societies that quickly spread to all inhabited corners of Flax.
+**Origin:** The eldest of the strains created in the Second Days, Sapeen were created by Clursus, the Cleanser, who recognized the limitations of the elder strains and wished to create a more adaptive species to rule on Flax.
+With the help of the Mablen, Sapeen developed tribal societies that quickly spread to all inhabited corners of Flax.

+**Family/Social Structure**

+**Breeding**

+**Place in Society**

+**Naming Conventions**

 **Size:** 5